-These amounts may differ depending on the tastes; the amounts of sugar and vinegar may change after tasting the marinade.
-Also, whoever wants can add oil, garlic or even parsley; I did not put it because I want to keep the marinade for a longer time.
+These amounts may differ depending on the taste; sugar and vinegar may change after tasting the marinade.
+Also, whoever wants can add oil, garlic or even parsley; I did not put it because I want to keep the marinade for longer.

 How to Marinate the Roasted Peppers?